from £85 /night help Price for guests, Nights

-Lounge: with laminate wood floors, wood-burning stove, exposed beams, TV, DVD with Freeview, I-Pod/CD player
+Lounge: with laminate wood floors, wood-burning stove, exposed beams, spacious leather corner sofa, TV/DVD with Freeview, I-Pod/CD player

 Kitchen: with dining area.
 Yorkshire flagstone floors and beamed ceiling.
 Electric oven and gas hob, microwave, fridge with icebox, mini-freezer (located under the stairs in the living room) washer/dryer.

-Bedroom One: Superb master bedroom with king size coloured brass bed, portable TV/DVD, hair dryer, hair straighteners, exposed beams and trusses.
+Bedroom One: Superb master bedroom with king size coloured brass bed, leather armchair, portable TV/DVD, hair dryer, hair straighteners, exposed beams and trusses.
 Open to the stairs.

 Bedroom Two: With full size bunk beds.
 Accessed from the master bedroom.